zcky1990/cv-generator/README.md

 ---

 **Note**: This is a static web application - no server or backend required.
-Just open `index.html` in your browser and start building your CV!
+Just open `index.html` in your browser and start building Your CV Preview!